Skip to content

 Gmail (the operator)Someone from Bob’s IP intends to pay Alice.
 Approximate time.

-Network observerWithout DoH/DoT, the DNS query is visible.
-The HTTPS connection to Gmail’s node is visible (but contents are encrypted).
+Network observerWithout DoH/DoT, the DNS queries are visible.
+The HTTPS connection is visible (contents encrypted).

 This is not unique to Directory.
 This is how routing works.
 When Bob sends Alice an email, Gmail sees the envelope.
 When Bob visits a website, the DNS resolver sees the query.
 When Bob sends an on-chain transfer, the ledger sees the destination.